jzpeepz/dynamo/readme.md

 NOTE: If using a local disk for uploading, be sure to symlink it to your public directory and provide the proper path in the config file.

+## Configuration

+`storage_disk` Storage disk to use to store uploaded files.
+Default: local

+`upload_path` Path within the storage disk to store the uploaded files.
+This is also the directory within the public directory to which the storage directory is linked.
+Default: /uploads/

+`route_prefix` Prefix to add to all Dynamo routes.
+Default is empty.

+`layout` Layout to use with Dynamo views.
+Default: layouts.app

 ## Usage

 ### Generating your first admin